danielfett/draft-dpop/mainmatter.md

 !---
 Figure 3: Token Request for a DPoP sender-constrained token.

-The HTTP header `DPoP` MUST contain a valid DPoP token.
+The HTTP header `DPoP` MUST contain a valid DPoP proof.

 The authorization server, after checking the validity of the token, MUST associate the access token issued at the token endpoint with the